Date FSG prepared: 27th October 2020

 What should you do if you have a complaint?

 PIB has a Complaints Handling Procedure, and is a member of the Australian Financial Complaints Authority (AFCA).
 If you have a complaint we will try to resolve your complaint quickly and fairly.
-Please contact our Complaints Officer at PIB.

 Australian Financial Complaints Authority